Financial Market Roundup

 TRENDS

-After restrictive monetary policies helped to curtail persistent inflation, most global economies have begun to lower interest rates to help foster growth and support global labor markets.
+After restrictive monetary policies helped curtail persistent inflation, most global economies have begun to lower interest rates to help foster growth and support global labor markets.
 Short-term interest rates from most of the world’s largest central banks are still elevated relative to the last decade, which adds pressure to global financial systems.

 Offsetting these easier global financial conditions is a sharp increase in global trade policy uncertainty.